2015 - 2017, President, Classified Senate

 Melissa studied Child Development and completed the IGETC path at Foothill and De Anza Colleges before transferring to the University of California, Santa Cruz.
 At UC Santa Cruz, Melissa focused on education, public policy, and social justice issues while earning a Bachelor of Arts degree in Environmental Studies.

 Melissa began her career at West Valley College in March of 2000 with the Center for Advanced Transportation Technology and Energy (ATTE).
 In this role, Melissa was responsible for grant implementation, legislative outreach, training development, curriculum modification, and content on the ATTE's iTunesU and social media pages.
-She worked with the ATTE team to evolve the ATTE's training, community relations and student intern programs.
+She worked with the ATTE team to evolve training, community relations and student intern programs.
 Additionally, she worked to develop and market new training programs, procure funding, and provide enrollment and career guidance to students and job-seekers.
-Melissa advised the ATTE's K-12 activities and coordinated public educational events to advocate training programs for sustainable fuels, energy efficiency and renewable energy technologies.
+Melissa advised the ATTE's K-12 activities and coordinated public education events to advocate training programs for sustainable fuels, energy efficiency and renewable energy technologies.